ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 Sometimes saying no, maybe ultimately be a "yes and".
 For example, "Yes I can review the technical by Wednesday and I will need to take on less story points for the first half of this sprint".
 I'll write more on this in a future post, however, I think its an important skill to learn how to say no and say "yes and".

 ## Block out your calendar
-As more of your time is required in more areas, its critcal to begin blocking out your time (and respecting it).
+As more of your time is required in more areas, its critical to begin blocking out your time (and respecting it).

 One skill that is noq required in this role is (improved) calendar management.
 At a high level, now is the time to begin blocking out your calendar for deep work time to minimize the interruptions.